How Our PR Services Work

 Step 2: The Initial Call

-This is a chance to talk through your business, goals, previous PR experience, expectations and possible media angles.
+This is a relaxed, no-pressure call to talk through your brand, goals, current visibility and possible media opportunities.

 We may discuss: